 Panic Disorder involves experiencing repeated panic attacks and being preoccupied with the fear of future panic attacks.
 Panic attacks can occur unexpectedly and “out of the blue,” sometimes even during sleep, or they can occur in situations where you expect them to happen.
 A panic attack is thought of as the body’s “alarm reaction.”
 In a truly dangerous situation, the physical changes that happen during the “alarm reaction” help protect us and cope with the situation.
-In a panic attack, the alarm is a “false alarm” – there is no external danger, but the alarm has been triggered nonetheless.
+In a panic attack, the alarm is a “false alarm”—there is no external danger, but the alarm has been triggered nonetheless.
+CBT for panic disorder is very effective

 A panic attack is defined as a sudden rush of intense fear or dread, which is usually accompanied by several of the following symptoms: racing or pounding heart, shortness of breath, chest pain or discomfort, dizziness, feeling faint or unsteady, trembling or shaking, sweating, choking sensations, nausea or abdominal distress, numbness or tingling sensations, hot flashes or cold chills, feelings of being detached or things seeming unreal, fears of going crazy, fears of losing control, and fears of dying.
 In a true panic attack, these physical symptoms are not caused by a medical condition or physical illness.
 Typically, a physician can rule out a physical cause for the symptoms experienced during a panic attack.
 If a medical condition or physical illness can be ruled out, then a diagnosis of Panic Disorder might be applied.